Free Suitability Assessment

 Our aim is to make your laser eye surgery as stress-free and non-intimidating as possible, which is why we’re with you, every step of the way.

 Your consent document would have been provided to you at the time fo booking your surgical appointment.

 When you first arrive, you'll be asked to sign an informed consent document and given the opportunity to ask any further questions.
 A member of staff will spend time with you to explain the procedure and what you'll need to do following the surgery.

 Before the surgery begins, you’ll also meet with your operating surgeon who’ll discuss any last minute points with you, as necessary.

 Then it’s time for surgery - approximately 20 minutes for two eyes.

-Once complete, you’ll be asked to come back the following day to have a check-up and then again on day six or seven post-surgery.
+Once complete, you’ll be asked to come back the following day to have a check-up and then again approximately seven days, one month, three months and six months post-surgery.